McMahonLab/blast2ani/Readme.md

 To get the abundance values in the manuscript, we multiplied the normalized_coverage.txt values by the average pool size (which was 3506155780, rounding 3506155779.9166665 to nearest integer)

+Note: calculateCovVals.py will also calculate these values by contigs instead of SAGs with the right arguments and inputs

+### Additional Info

 Scripts for Visualization of Figure 4 and 5 not included in repo.

-Note: calculateCovVals.py will also calculate these values by contigs instead of SAGs with the right arguments and inputs